mcgonagle/mcgonagle/README.md

 - Takes Responsibility

 Boy Scout Law:
-- Trustworthy
+- Trustworthy - Thomas is very trustworthy and honest.
-- Loyal
-- Helpful
-- Friendly
+- Loyal - Thomas is extremely loyal.
+There is basically nothing he wouldn't do for his friends and family.
+- Helpful - Thomas has a disabled sister.
+He was raised to help people.
+It was a major part of his upbringing.
+- Friendly - Thomas was voted "friendliest" throughout junior and high school.
-- Courteous
+- Courteous - Thomas strives to be as polite as possible.
-- Kind
+- Kind - Thomas considers kindness to be a virtue and strives to be as kind as possible.
 - Obedient
 - Cheerful
 - Thrifty
 - Brave
 - Clean
 - Reverent

-## Trustworthy
-Thomas is very trustworthy and honest.
-## Loyal
-Thomas is extremely loyal.
-There is basically nothing he wouldn't do for his friends and family.

-## Helpful
-Thomas has a disabled sister.
-He was raised to help people.
-It was a major part of his upbringing.

-## Friendly
-Thomas was voted "friendliest" throughout junior and high school.

-## Courteous
-Thomas strives to be as polite as possible.

-## Kind
-Thomas considers kindness to be a virtue and strives to be as kind as possible.
-## Obedient

-## Cheerful

-## Thrifty

-## Brave

-## Clean

-## Reverent

-## Helpful